seba-1511/lstms.pth/README.md

 Implementation of LSTM variants, in PyTorch.

-For now, they only support a sequence size of 1, and are ideal for RL use-cases.
+For now, they only support a sequence size of 1, and meant for RL use-cases.
 Besides that, they are a stripped-down version of PyTorch's RNN layers.
 (no bidirectional, no num_layers, no batch_first)